gurkavcu/ContactManagement/README.md

 ## MongoDb Configuration

 You can change mongodb configuration by editing mongodb.properties file.
 By default program tries to connect localhost : 27017.
 If you have more than one node you can define in configuration.

+## Testing

+Used embedded MongoDb instance for unit testing.
+When you run mvn install first time it needs to download MongoDb.
+This may take a while depending on your connection speed.